Download the 2017 Policy Paper on quality of higher education.

 Quality assurance systems and procedures should focus on how higher education institutions support and promote students’ achievement of intended learning outcomes through teaching and learning and assessment methodologies, as well as the admission of students, progress and completion.

 Quality assurance should have multiple purposes.
-Primarily among them is the enhancement of quality in the learning-process, including study programmes, learning opportunities and facilities available for students; creating and promoting a quality culture within higher education institutions; staff development; increasing mutual trust between actors in higher education; enabling reciprocal recognition; facilitating comparability of qualifications and addressing the aspect of social dimension of higher education.
+Primarily among them is the enhancement of quality in the learning-process, including study programmes, learning opportunities and facilities available for students; creating and promoting a quality culture within higher education institutions; staff development; increasing mutual trust between actors in higher education; enabling reciprocal recognition; empowering students’ participation in the decision making process, facilitating comparability of qualifications and addressing the aspect of social dimension of higher education.
 Moreover, as a logical consequence of institutional autonomy and the notion of higher education as a public responsibility, quality assurance should also intend to hold higher education institutions accountable.
-At the same time it should provide relevant information about their activities and performance to students, external stakeholders and society at large.
+At the same time, it should provide relevant information about their activities and performance to students, external stakeholders and society at large.

 Change-leading quality assurance should be implemented with a holistic approach for improving the quality of higher education according to the needs of the students.
 The quality assurance processes should be fit for purpose, as little bureaucratic as possible and have concrete outcomes leading to real change and improvement.